grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _Shakes runs the Gnat on the surface for a bit, trying to draw away the sub with the ram_
 	* Hemi hits a strut with a spanner when he wants Shakes to dive.

-* [ ] _Percy starts running the Prospect at periscope depth, full-engine like they are trying to get away._
+* [ ] _When the Gnat switches to battery, Hemi can hear Percy start running the Prospect at periscope depth, full-engine like they are trying to get away._
-	* Possibly Hemi is using active sonar to range and most importantly get a depth on the pursuing sub
+	* The Prospect runs at 10 knots or so

 	* Don't forget the batteries are very depleted though!

-* [ ] _the pursuing sub will run at the same depth, trying to line up an underwater torpedo shot._
-	* And avoid hitting another wreck in the garbage patch

 * [ ] _The Gnat has to run between them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
 	* Hemi has to heft the heavy devices up into the escape trunk.